-All modern web browsers now include protections for malware.
+All modern web browsers now include protection from malware.
 They include a list of known malicious URLs, and compare each address visited by the user against this list.
 If the URL is recognized as malicious, a warning message is displayed in place of the HTML page.
-They also protect against Phishing sites, but I won't dive into this feature during this post.
+They also protect against phishing sites, but I won't dive into this feature during this post.

-includes lists from Netcraft and TRUSTe.
+Chrome, Safari and Firefox 3.x use Google SafeBrowsing, while Internet Explorer 8 has SmartScreen Filters and Opera includes lists from Netcraft and TRUSTe.
 Note that it took Safari more than 20 minutes for SafeBrowsing to start working after I upgraded from Safari 4.
-It did not show any warning, informing that malware protection was disabled while it was retrieving the database.
+It did not show any warning informing me that malware protection was disabled while it was retrieving the database.

 |Browser||New domains blocked||Xorg.pl subdomains blocked|

 |Internet Explorer 8||2/7||0/5|